glycodynamics/Tutorial-PyMOL/README.md

 ## 2.10 Show Specific Properties

-Let us Show hydrophobic cores of the protein 1nqu.
+Let us Show the hydrophobic cores of the protein 1nqu.

 ```
 reinitialize